Sexual Harassment No Company is Too Big to Play Fair.

 What Should I Do If I’ve Been Sexually Harassed?

-Employees who believe they are suffering from sexual harassment should first tell the harasser to stop, and report the harassment to their employer.
+Employees who believe they are suffering from sexual harassment should first tell the harasser to stop and report the harassment to their employer.
 Employment manuals or handbooks typically provide employees with company policies and procedures for addressing sexual harassment.
-Employees who tolerate offensive acts in the workplace without reporting the incidents could find themselves in a position where they do not have an actionable sexual harassment claim.

 If you have reported sexual harassment to your employer and your employer has not taken steps to investigate and prevent further sexual harassment from occurring, speak with our lawyers so we can help you take action to protect your rights.